 GeoDCAT is not yet supported at the national open data portal, which could be a problem for reporting of ‘spatial’ open data.

-Pilot resulting metadata should be made visible via main target portals (INSPIRE EU and data.europa.eu) and discuss the usability of the content visible using such graphical user interfaces.
+Pilot resulting metadata should be made visible via main target portals (INSPIRE EU and EDP) and discuss the usability of the content visible using such graphical user interfaces.

 Conclusions